tikv/tikv/readme.md

 However, the region snapshot data, whose format is TiKV's `SST` file, is not usually used by other storage systems directly.
 The standard process has been divided into several parts to accelerate the speed of applying region snapshot data:

-- `SST File Reader` to read key-value one by one from SST files
+- `SST File Reader` to read key-value one by one from SST files.
-- Multi-thread pool to pre-handle SST files into the self-defined structure of `engine-store`
+- Multi-thread pool to pre-handle SST files into the self-defined structure of `engine-store`.
 - Delete old data within [start-key, end-key) of the new region strictly.
-- Apply self-defined structure by original sequence
+- Apply self-defined structure by original sequence.

 #### IngestSst
 Interfaces about `IngestSst` are the core to be compatible with `TiDB Lighting` and `BR` for the `HTAP` scenario.